mcordell/grape_token_auth/README.md

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `bin/console` for an interactive prompt that will allow you to experiment.

-To run tests, you will need postgres setup and configured correctly (see `config/database.yml`).
+To run tests, you will need postgres to be setup and configured correctly.
 Run `rake db:setup` to create the test db and `rake db:reset` to reset the db.

 ## Contributing